 When is Coaching Useful?

 Every individual is different.
-Here at Authentic Relating, we aim to give you all the information you need to undertake your own journey of healing and growth.
+Here at Authentic Living, we aim to give you all the information you need to undertake your own journey of healing and growth.
 In some cases, an article may be all you need.
 At other times, though, you may need support which is specifically tailored to you and your life.

 The freely-available articles and videos cover a wide range of principles and techniques that you can apply in your own life.
 The moment you start to apply them, you will face the challenges of your unique situation.